trptcolin/taking-command-of-the-command-line-workshop/doc/04_permissions_and_more.md

 - how to use `mkdir` and `touch` to create files and directories
 - how permissions and ownership impact our ability to do various operations on files and folders

-Next, we'll search our filesystems using one tool we've seen already, and one we haven't!
+Next, we'll learn to search our directories, using one tool we've seen already and one we haven't!

 [xkcd_sudo]: https://www.xkcd.com/149/